How to Become a Ship Captain?

 How to Become a Ship Captain

-If you have been an admirer of sea stories and exploring the sea is something you have always wanted to do, then the maritime career is right for you.
-A number of job profiles are associated with the ships for which aspirants take up Maritime Engineering or an ETO course but the most fascinating job on the vessel is that of a captain.
-The captain is the person who is responsible for the navigation of the ship and keeps the track of the maintenance of the ship by guiding the maintenance team for the routine checks.
-He directs all the crew members and ensures that the procedures are followed.
-If your goal is to be the master of the ship, then this blog will unveil to you a stepwise guide on how to become a Ship Captain.
+If you have always loved sea stories and dreamt of exploring the ocean, then a maritime career might be perfect for you.
+There are many job roles on ships, which aspirants can pursue through Maritime Engineering or an ETO course, but the most fascinating role on board is that of a captain.
+The captain is responsible for navigating the ship and supervising its maintenance by guiding the crew for routine checks.
+He directs all team members and ensures proper procedures are followed.
+If your goal is to become a master of a ship, this blog will give you a proper guide on how to become a Ship Captain.

 What does a Ship Captain do?